nickfargo/state/README.md

 * [**Expressions**](#concepts--expressions) — A **state expression** describes the contents of a `State`.
 States may be [expressed concisely](#concepts--expressions--shorthand) with an object literal, which, along with an optional set of attribute keywords, can be passed into the `state()` function.
 There the provided input [is interpreted](#concepts--expressions--interpreting-expression-input) into a formal `StateExpression`, which can then be used to create a `State` instance.

 * [**Inheritance**](#concepts--inheritance) — States are arranged hierarchically in a rooted tree structure: the owner object is given exactly one [**root state**](#concepts--inheritance--the-root-state), within which may be nested zero or more **substates**, which may themselves contain further substates, and so on, [thereby expressing specificity](#concepts--inheritance--behavior-nesting-using-substates) of the owner’s behavior.
-A state inherits both from its **superstate**, with which it shares the same owner, as well as from any [**protostate**](#concepts--inheritance--inheriting-states-across-prototypes), which is defined as the equivalently positioned state within a prototype of the owner object.
+A state inherits from its **superstate**, with which it shares the same owner, [and also inherits from any **protostate**](#concepts--inheritance--inheriting-states-across-prototypes), defined as the equivalently positioned state within a prototype of the owner object.
 Protostates have a higher inheriting precedence than superstates.

 * [**Selectors**](#concepts--selectors) — A stateful owner `object`’s accessor method at `object.state()` can be called without arguments to retrieve the object’s current state, or, if provided a **selector** string, to query for a specific `State` of the object, or a specific set of states.